 Door Opener: Being a winner may help you open doors.
-For example, it may be easier to set up meetings with VCs.
+For example, it may be easier to set up meetings with investors such as VCs.
 It is important to demonstrate to VCs that you worth their time.
 Winning competitions creates interest, as well as a sense that you are time-worthy.

 Summary: Added Values from Winning Startup Competitions

 - An awesome feeling, lasting for at least until the following day 🙂

 - Interviews or mentions in blogs, magazines, tweets, etc.

 - Interest in your startup, during the competition’s networking session